-Unlike Croatia or Bosnia-Herzegovina, Slovenia's independence from Yugoslavia was almost bloodless.
+Unlike Croatia or Bosnia-Herzegovina, Slovenia's independence from Yugoslavia was swiftly won with relatively few deaths.
 The country also found the transition from a state economy to the free market easier than most.

 The role of president is largely ceremonial, but carries authority in defence and foreign affairs.